-About a decade ago, Australia's property investors and buyers could access 100% LVR (loan-to-valuation) loans with ease – in other words, you could borrow the entirety of the property's value -- and in some cases, loans as high as 105% were relatively available.
+In the past, Australian property investors and home buyers could access home loans with as little as a 5% deposit.
+Sometimes, you could borrow the entirety of the property's value -- and in some cases, loans as high as 105% were available.

 Nowadays, lending criteria from banks is stricter, and most banks and lenders have restricted the loan to valuation ratio that they’re willing to extend to borrowers.

 So, if you don't have much of a deposit at the ready, is it possible to get a high LVR loan to buy a house?
 The simple answer is, it depends.

 The Big Four banks may be willing to finance home purchases of up to 95%, provided you have a very strong employment history and savings history and evidence of genuine savings.
 The loan amount will also strongly influence the lender’s decision.
 (If you’re interested in taking a look at how much you may be able to borrow for a home loan, you can use an online calculator like this one)

 Non-bank lenders may also offer up to 95% of the property value.
 They may also add an extra 2% to help cover lenders mortgage insurance (LMI) capitalisation.
 This means the borrower can get a 95% loan and then add the cost of the LMI to the loan.